Millions of people take Cannabidiol (CBD) to improve their well-being.

-These disorders are typically characterised by rectal bleeding, abdominal pain, and diarrhea.
+These disorders are typically characterised by rectal bleeding, abdominal pain, and diarrhoea.

-These conditions not only weaken an individual and complicate their life, but they can also be life-threatening.
+These conditions weaken individuals and complicate their lives but they can also be life-threatening.

-But regular CBG administration reduces inflammation and promotes recovery from inflammatory bowel disease.
+However, regular CBG administration can reduce inflammation and promote recovery from inflammatory bowel disease.

 3. Managing Symptoms of Glaucoma

-A glaucoma is a group of eye disorders caused by the nerve’s impairment that connects the eye to the brain.
+Glaucoma is a group of eye disorders caused by nerve impairment that connects the eye to the brain.

-If you always have a low appetite, this could be a sign of a problem.
+If you always have a low appetite, this could signify a problem.